-Excited-State Calculations with Maximum Overlap Method and Direct Optimization
+Maximum Overlap Method

 Excited-state solutions of the SCF equations are obtained for non-Aufbau orbital occupations.
 MOM is a simple strategy to choose non-Aufbau occupation numbers consistent with the initial guess for an excited state during optimization of the wave function, thereby facilitating convergence to the target excited state and avoiding variational collapse to lower energy solutions.

-The MOM approach implemented in GPAW is the initial maximum overlap method [4].
-The implementation is presented in [1] (real space grid and plane waves approaches) and [2] (LCAO approach).
+The MOM approach implemented in GPAW is the initial maximum overlap method [1], where the orbitals used as initial guess for an excited-state calculation are taken as fixed reference orbitals.
+The GPAW implementation is presented in [2] (real-space grid and plane-wave approaches) and [3] (LCAO approach), and supports the use of fractional occupation numbers.

 In plane-waves or finite-difference modes, the elements of the overlap matrix are calculated from:

-\[O_{nm}^{(k)} = \langle\tilde{\psi}_n | \tilde{\psi}_{m}^{(k)}\rangle + \sum_{a, i_1, i_2} \langle\tilde{\psi}_n | \tilde{p}_{i_1}^{a}\rangle \left( \langle\phi_{i_1}^{a} | \phi_{i_2}^{a}\rangle - \langle\tilde{\phi}_{i_1}^{a} | \tilde{\phi}_{i_2}^{a}\rangle \right) \langle\tilde{p}_{i_2}^{a} | \tilde{\psi}_{m}^{(k)}\rangle\]
+\[O_{nm}^{(k)} = \langle\tilde{\psi}^0_n | \tilde{\psi}_{m}^{(k)}\rangle + \sum_{a, i_1, i_2} \langle\tilde{\psi}^0_n | \tilde{p}_{i_1}^{a}\rangle \left( \langle\phi_{i_1}^{a} | \phi_{i_2}^{a}\rangle - \langle\tilde{\phi}_{i_1}^{a} | \tilde{\phi}_{i_2}^{a}\rangle \right) \langle\tilde{p}_{i_2}^{a} | \tilde{\psi}_{m}^{(k)}\rangle\]

-where \(|\tilde{\psi}_{n}\rangle\) and \(|\tilde{\psi}_{m}^{(k)}\rangle\) are the pseudo orbitals, \(|\tilde{p}_{i_1}^{a}\rangle\), \(|\phi_{i_1}^{a}\rangle\) and \(|\tilde{\phi}_{i_1}^{a}\rangle\) are projector functions, partial waves and pseudo partial waves localized on atom \(a\), respectively.
+where \(|\tilde{\psi}^0_{n}\rangle\) and \(|\tilde{\psi}_{m}^{(k)}\rangle\) are the pseudo orbitals, \(|\tilde{p}_{i_1}^{a}\rangle\), \(|\phi_{i_1}^{a}\rangle\) and \(|\tilde{\phi}_{i_1}^{a}\rangle\) are projector functions, partial waves and pseudo partial waves localized on atom \(a\), respectively.
 In LCAO, the overlaps \(O_{nm}^{(k)}\) are calculated as:

-\[O_{nm}^{(k)} = \sum_{\mu\nu} c^*_{\mu n}S_{\mu\nu}c^{(k)}_{\nu m}, \qquad S_{\mu\nu} = \langle\Phi_{\mu} | \Phi_{\nu}\rangle + \sum_{a, i_1, i_2} \langle\Phi_{\mu} | \tilde{p}_{i_1}^{a}\rangle \left( \langle\phi_{i_1}^{a} | \phi_{i_2}^{a}\rangle - \langle\tilde{\phi}_{i_1}^{a} | \tilde{\phi}_{i_2}^{a}\rangle \right) \langle\tilde{p}_{i_2}^{a} | \Phi_{\nu}\rangle\]
+\[O_{nm}^{(k)} = \sum_{\mu\nu} c^{*0}_{\mu n}S_{\mu\nu}c^{(k)}_{\nu m}, \qquad S_{\mu\nu} = \langle\Phi_{\mu} | \Phi_{\nu}\rangle + \sum_{a, i_1, i_2} \langle\Phi_{\mu} | \tilde{p}_{i_1}^{a}\rangle \left( \langle\phi_{i_1}^{a} | \phi_{i_2}^{a}\rangle - \langle\tilde{\phi}_{i_1}^{a} | \tilde{\phi}_{i_2}^{a}\rangle \right) \langle\tilde{p}_{i_2}^{a} | \Phi_{\nu}\rangle\]

-where \(c^*_{\mu n}\) and \(c^{(k)}_{\nu m}\) are the expansion coefficients for the initial guess orbitals and orbitals at iteration \(k\), while \(|\Phi_{\nu}\rangle\) are the basis functions.
+where \(c^{*0}_{\mu n}\) and \(c^{(k)}_{\nu m}\) are the expansion coefficients for the initial guess orbitals and orbitals at iteration \(k\), while \(|\Phi_{\nu}\rangle\) are the basis functions.

 How to use MOM